How to plan an Italy trip

 Our favorite time to visit Italy in the shoulder months.
 In April and May and September and October the weather is generally sunny and mild, the crowds are manageable and you can find great value deals on your flight and accommodation.

-As the situation in Italy can change quickly at any time due to the ongoing pandemic, please check our article Can you travel to Italy plus current situation.
+Although we are past the worst of the pandemic and travel restrictions, things can change quickly – you can check our article Can you travel to Italy plus current situation.
 We update this regularly with the latest travel news.

 How much will it cost?